publicstaticyan/Localisa/README.md

 # Localisa
-A prototype service for car renting.
+A college project for a car renting prototype service.